On-Device Fine-Tuning via Backprop-Free Zeroth-Order Optimization: Introduction

+Since the initial demonstration in \cite{malladi2023fine}, researchers have developed several extensions of MeZO.
+Notably, MeZO has been extended to incorporate parameter-efficient fine-tuning (PEFT) via sparse updates \cite{liu2024sparse,guo2025zerothorder} or via low-rank adaptation (LoRA) \cite{malladi2023fine}.
+PEFT is particularly well suited for MeZO as it reduces variance and enhances convergence of fine-tuning.
+Other related works include \cite{yang2024adazeta} and \cite{chen2025loho}.

 \textbf{Main Contributions:} This paper provides a comprehensive study of on-device fine-tuning for LLMs, comparing BP and MeZO approaches.
-Our main contributions are:\\ $\bullet$ \textbf{Memory analysis of BP vs. MeZO:} We derive theoretical limits on model sizes that can be fine-tuned under fixed on-chip memory budgets, showing that MeZO can accommodate models at least $2 \times$ larger than BP within the same budget.
-This advantage grows with longer context windows, reaching up to $25 \times$ as the context length increases (see Fig.~\ref{fig:BPvsMeZO}).\\ $\bullet$ \textbf{Empirical evaluation:} We numerically validate the analysis, demonstrating that MeZO exhibits accuracy advantages under on-device memory constraints, provided sufficient wall-clock time is available for fine-tuning.
+Our main contributions are:\\ $\bullet$ \textbf{Memory analysis of BP vs. MeZO:} We analyze model sizes that can be fine-tuned under fixed on-chip memory budgets, showing that MeZO can accommodate models at least $2 \times$ larger than BP within the same budget.
+This advantage grows with longer context windows, reaching up to $25 \times$ as the context length increases (see Fig.~\ref{fig:BPvsMeZO}).\\ $\bullet$ \textbf{Empirical evaluation:} We numerically validate our theoretical analysis, demonstrating that MeZO achieves superior accuracy under on-device memory constraints, provided sufficient wall-clock time is available for fine-tuning.
+We further evaluate both full-parameter and PEFT variants across multiple model scales and datasets.